0x646e78/unlocked-prank/README.md

 # unlocked-prank
-A harmless prank for those poor buggers who leave their Linux or Mac machines unlocked.
+A harmless prank for those poor buggers who leave their machines unlocked.

+Tested on MacOSX and Linux running bash.
+Only applicable to users who work in shells.

 ## Use